 The Project Runway host is one of the most sought-after contemporary style gurus and appears to be a really nice guy.

 His patrician drawl bespeaks time long spent in the fashion and art worlds of Manhattan.

 It's hard to hold that against him as Gunn handily sidesteps stereotypes of fashion industry cattiness by showing heart and thoughtfulness toward others.

-For example, he apologized to one fashion makeover candidate on his Bravo TV Guide to Style.
+Unlike other reality TV stars who revel in nastiness, Gunn apologized to one fashion makeover candidate on his Bravo TV Guide to Style.
 The poor woman burst into tears after her underwear drawer was earmarked as trash.